moby/datakit/README.md

 - `msg` contains the commit message.

 - `parents` contains the hashes of the parent commits, one per line.

+- `diff/` is a directory containing hidden files. `diff/<commit-id>` contains the diff between the given `commit-id` and this snapshot.

 #### Watches